An Educated Warm Start For Deep Image Prior-Based Micro CT Reconstruction: Ablation Study and Limitations

-As an alternative training image dataset to the Ellipses dataset, we attempt to design a dataset for the supervised learning stage that we believe to be a better proxy for the Walnut.
-We then choose human brain images (as ground truths) under the impression that brains are more similar to a walnut \cite{der_sarkissian2019walnuts_data}.
-In particular, we consider MRI images of the human brain from the ACRIN-FMISO-Brain (ACRIN 6684) dataset \cite{kinahan2018acrin_fmiso_tcia,gerstner2016acrin_6684_paper,ratai2018acrin_6684_paper,clark2013tcia}.
+We showcase one potential pitfall of the ``supervised pretraining + unsupervised fine-tuning'' paradigm for DIP, resorting to a by far too specific and less diverse image class.
+Instead of the ellipses dataset, we use human brain images for the supervised learning stage.
+We consider MRI images of the human brain from the ACRIN-FMISO-Brain (ACRIN 6684) dataset from \href{https://wiki.cancerimagingarchive.net/x/kQIGAg}{https://wiki.cancerimagingarchive.net/x/kQIGAg}.
 For the synthetic dataset, we normalize the extracted 2D slices and (mis)interpret the values to be X-ray attenuation coefficients.
 We use a random data split on patient level, leading to \num{30917} training images and \num{4524} validation images.
 Both training and validation images are augmented by random rotations.
-Figure~\ref{fig:pretraining_samples_brain_walnut} shows an exemplary reconstruction of the brain dataset, whilst Figure~\ref{fig:pretraining_convergences_brain_dataset} reports the pretraining convergence.
+Fig.~\ref{fig:pretraining_samples_brain_walnut} shows an exemplary reconstruction of the brain dataset, whilst Fig.~\ref{fig:pretraining_convergences_brain_dataset} reports the pretraining convergence.

-In Figure~\ref{fig:validation_brain_walnut}, we show the validation on the Shepp-Logan.
-Figure~\ref{fig:comp_brain_walnut_120} shows the comparison between DIP and EDIP trained on the brain dataset.
-We observe that EDIP deteriorates its performances.
-We also observe (with surprise!) that EDIP pretrained on the brain dataset reports a lower initial PSNR than when trained on the ellipses dataset (i.e.\ \SI{25.49}{dB} vs. \SI{25.67}{dB}).
-The brain dataset results, indeed, in inferior input-robustness.
+In Fig.~\ref{fig:validation_brain_walnut}, we show the validation on the Shepp-Logan.
+Fig.~\ref{fig:comp_brain_walnut_120} compares DIP and EDIP trained on the brain dataset.
+EDIP performs worse than DIP.

-Figure~\ref{fig:test_checkpoints_brain_walnut_120} suggests that other pretrained parameters' configurations also lead to similar subpar results.
-We observe the inadequacy of the brain dataset (of its education!), which we believed would have led to better transferable properties, than simple ellipses.
-Instead, it turns out that pretraining on the brain dataset induces ``malignant'' inductive biases (i.e.\ a ``bad education'') from which EDIP fails to escape, leading to slow convergence and sub-optimal steady PSNR.
+Fig.~\ref{fig:test_checkpoints_brain_walnut_120} suggests that checkpoints from repeated pretraining runs also lead to similar subpar results.
+We observe the inadequacy of the brain dataset (of its education!).
+Pretraining on the brain dataset induces too dataset specific inductive biases from which EDIP fails to escape, leading to slow convergence and sub-optimal steady PSNR.
 Possibly the implicit regularization exerted by the pretraining on the brain dataset essentially restricts the networks from leaving a ``pretrained landscape'' of sub-optimal parameters' configurations.